NeroBlackstone/lume-blog-muse/README.md

 # lume-blog-muse -- Lume blog template for musicians

 `lume-blog-muse` is a out of box open source blog template powered by [lume](https://github.com/lumeland/lume).
 Lume is a Deno static site generator.
-[Live Demo](https://lume-blog-muse.pages.dev/)
+[See a live demo](https://lume-blog-muse.pages.dev/)

-This blog template base on [base-blog](https://github.com/lumeland/base-blog/blob/master/README.md), but it is more beautiful, and has more built-in features.
+This blog template base on [base-blog](https://github.com/lumeland/base-blog/), but it is more beautiful, and has more built-in features.

 - **Super lightweight.** Source code less than 2MB. **No need node_modules**.
 - **Easy to configure.** Only one configuration file, control all options.